St. Bonaventure Bonnies men's basketball: Golden era

 Under Donovan, the team made it to the NIT every year from 1957 to 1960.
 In 1961, the team made its first trip to the NCAA tournament and finished third in its regional.
 However, this was Donovan's final season coaching the Brown Indians; in May 1961 he took a job as a coach of the New York Knicks.

 Former Brown Indian Larry Weise took over the team starting with the 1961–62 season.
 In 1964, Weise led the team to the NCIT Tournament and the NIT.
 Under Weise's tutelage, the team returned to the NCAA tournament in 1968, proceeding to the second round prior to being eliminated.
 In 1970, St. Bonaventure, led by future NBA-great Bob Lanier, was thought to have a legitimate shot at unseating UCLA for the national title.
 However, they lost Lanier late in their East regional final victory over Villanova to a torn ligament, causing the All-American to miss the Final Four.
 St. Bonaventure was upset by Jacksonville in the national semifinals, before losing to New Mexico State in the national consolation game.
 In each Final Four game, the Lanier-less Bonnies were dominated by the opponent's pivot, Artis Gilmore for Jacksonville and Sam Lacey for New Mexico State.

 Weise led the team to another trip to the NIT in 1971.
 In 1973, he relinquished his post as coach.
 He was replaced by Jim Satalin, another former Brown Indian.
 He led the team to a championship in the NIT in 1977.
 The next year, the team again made it to the NCAA tournament and was defeated in the first round.
-In 1979, the Bonnies made another appearance at the NIT and again were defeated in the first round.
+In 1979, St. Bonaventure joined the Eastern Athletic Association (informally known as the "Eastern 8," and renamed the Atlantic 10 Conference in 1982) and the Brown Indians made another appearance at the NIT and again were defeated in the first round.
+The team was renamed the Bonnies in 1992.